Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 --- abstract

-This document describes CallerID Vouching and Vetting (CIDVV), a lightweight protocol that improves trust in Caller-ID using existing Public Switched Telephone Network (PSTN) routing and numbering constraints.

-CIDVV defines two mechanisms:

-* Vouching — verification that a call originates from the authorized service provider for a given telephone number.
-* Vetting — verification that an entity controls a telephone number.

-CIDVV requires no centralized databases, certificates, or new signaling protocols and operates using existing PSTN infrastructure.
+Caller-ID spoofing remains a significant problem in telephony, particularly across inter-domain and international call paths where identity frameworks may not be consistently applied.

+This document defines Caller-ID Vouching and Vetting (CIDVV), a lightweight verification mechanism that uses short-lived signaling exchanges encoded within the Calling Party Number to confirm that a calling party can receive calls at the asserted number.

+CIDVV is designed to operate across heterogeneous SIP and SS7/TDM networks without requiring new protocol extensions or persistent identity infrastructure.
+It relies on existing call routing behavior and the exchange of failure responses rather than successful call completion.

+The mechanism improves resistance to Caller-ID spoofing by requiring demonstrable control of the asserted number, while remaining incrementally deployable and tolerant of intermediate network modification.

 --- middle

 # Introduction

-Caller-ID spoofing remains one of the most persistent and damaging problems in modern telephony.
-Fraudsters routinely impersonate banks, government agencies, and trusted contacts, leading to billions of dollars in annual losses and widespread erosion of trust in telephone calls.

-Having operated telephone networks for many years, the authors have seen firsthand the persistent problem of Caller-ID spoofing and the limitations of existing solutions.

-This document defines a lightweight vouching and vetting mechanism called **CIDVV** that allows the legitimate owner of a telephone number to prove control of that number using only the existing PSTN infrastructure.
-The mechanism requires no central authority, no shared database, and works across SIP, SS7/TDM, and international boundaries.
-It is designed to complement or serve as an alternative to STIR/SHAKEN in environments where those technologies are unavailable or insufficient.
+Caller-ID spoofing is widely used in fraudulent and nuisance calling, particularly in environments where calls traverse multiple administrative domains and heterogeneous network technologies.
+Although mechanisms such as STIR/SHAKEN provide cryptographic attestation of caller identity, their effectiveness is limited by partial deployment and challenges in international interconnection.

+This document defines Caller-ID Vouching and Vetting (CIDVV), a mechanism that verifies caller identity through network reachability rather than asserted identity.
+CIDVV requires that a party claiming a Caller-ID be able to receive a return call at that number within a short time window.

+CIDVV operates by encoding signaling information within the Calling Party Number and leveraging existing call routing behavior to perform a challenge-response exchange.
+The protocol does not require new SIP headers, protocol extensions, or changes to SS7 signaling, and is designed to function across mixed SIP and TDM networks.

+CIDVV is incrementally deployable and does not require universal adoption to provide benefit.
+It tolerates modification of signaling by intermediate networks and relies only on the ability of signaling calls and failure responses to traverse the network path.

+CIDVV does not provide absolute identity assurance but significantly raises the cost of Caller-ID spoofing by requiring demonstrable control of the asserted number.

 CIDVV leverages two key elements of the existing telephone ecosystem:

-* The Local Exchange Routing Guide (LERG), which provides authoritative routing ownership for each telephone number.
+* Existing routing databases and numbering plans, which provide authoritative routing ownership for telephone numbers.
-* Reserved prefixes within E.164 numbering space ("10" and "11"), which are invalid in the North American Numbering Plan and are used purely as signaling indicators.
+* Digit sequences unlikely to conflict with valid numbering plans (e.g., "100" and "101"), used to encode short-lived signaling.

 The mechanism operates entirely within normal PSTN routing behavior and requires no media exchange.